Lefucjusz/STM32F4-SD-MP3-Player/README.md

 the wrong pin.
 Make sure the card is formatted in `FAT32` filesystem, Linux `ext2/3/4` filesystems are not supported.
 If none of this helped, there's a possibility that the microSD card used does not support SPI mode, try another one, possibly some older and with capacity less than 4GB.
-The exact error code can be seen by running the software in debug mode, placing a breakpoint after `f_mount` call in `main.c` and viewing the return code from the function.
+The exact error code can be seen by running the software in debug mode, placing a breakpoint after `f_mount` call in `main.c` and checking the return code from the function.

 #### The sound is too fast/too slow or stutters